iredmail/docs/en_US/faq/backup.restore.md

 # slapadd -f /etc/openldap/slapd.conf -l /var/vmail/backup/ldap/2015/05/2015-05-10-03:01:01.ldif
 ```

+    You may see a message like `The first database does not allow slapadd;
+    using the first available one (2)`, it's safe to ignore it since the
+    first one is database `monitor` which is created and maintained by
+    OpenLDAP internally.

 * It's OK to start OpenLDAP server now.
 It may report errors like below:

 ```